 Current Performance: AA+ rating achieved in rating review as part of 2013 bond issuances.
-In 2021, the County retained an AA+ credit rating from Standard and Poor's.
+The County has retained this AA+ credit rating from Standard and Poor's.
 This rating is just one step below the highest possible rating of AAA.
 The rating makes the debt offerings of the County more attractive to investors and lowers the cost of borrowing.
 This rating was retained by the County having sound financial policies, strong management, and a broad and diverse economy.